systeminit/si/app/docs/src/explanation/architecture/snapshot.md

 ## Snapshot Structure

-The structure begins with a single root node and a collection of direct neighbors that each represent a different category of primitives within System Initiative.
+The structure begins with a single root node and a collection of direct neighbors, each representing a different category of primitives within System Initiative.
 Every node in the snapshot is connected indirectly to the root through the categories.

 ### Nodes